Aluminum toxicity occurs when a person ingests or breathes high levels of aluminum into the body.

 Because aluminum is found in food, water, air, and soil, people may be exposed to high levels of aluminum when they:

-If you have any of these symptoms, do not assume it is because of aluminum toxicity.
-These symptoms may be caused by other, less serious health conditions.
-If you experience any one of them, see your physician, especially if you have kidney disease or are on dialysis .
+If you have any of the following symptoms, see your physician, especially if you have kidney disease or are on dialysis :

 Complications may include: